Movatterモバイル変換

 An accurate battery percentage is not provided by the blind, but it is possible to return two states:

-To accomplish this a service has been provided: "Tuiss2ha.Get_Battery_Status".
-This can be called manually from Developers -> Services or included as a part of an automation which I'd recommend runs on a weekly schedule.
+To accomplish this, an action has been provided: "Tuiss2ha.Get_Battery_Status".
+This can be called manually from Developer tools -> Actions or included as part of an automation which I'd recommend runs on a weekly schedule.
 The resulting battery state of "Normal" or "Low" is then recorded against the Battery entity.
-The automation can then send a notification if the battery state is returned as low from the service.
+The automation can then send a notification if the battery state is returned as low from the action.
 For example:

-The blind will not update its position within Home Assistant if controlled using the Tuiss app or bluetooth remotes.
-To compensate, a service "Tuiss2ha.Get_Blind_Position" has been provided.
-This can be called manually from Developers -> Services or included as a part of an automation.
+The blind will not update its position within Home Assistant if controlled using the Tuiss app or Bluetooth remotes.
+To compensate, an action "Tuiss2ha.Get_Blind_Position" has been provided.
+This can be called manually from Developers -> Actions or included as part of an automation.
 The automation can be set to run periodically throughout the day to update the position.
-I would not recommend running this more than hourly as it will likely drain your blinds batteries (though I have not tested this).
+I do not recommend running this more than hourly as it will likely drain your blinds' batteries.

-To overwrite home assistants built in integer accuracy, you can use the "Tuiss2ha.Set_Blind_Position" service, which allows for up to 1 decimal place of precision.
-This can be called manually from Developers -> Services.
+To overwrite Home Assistant's built in integer accuracy, you can use the "Tuiss2ha.Set_Blind_Position" action, which allows for up to 1 decimal place of precision.
+This can be called manually from Developer tools -> Actions or from within automations.

 Limitations

-• Setting the top and bottom thresholds of the blind.
-Currently, you still need to pair with and use the Tuiss app to set these values.
+1. Setting the top and bottom thresholds of the blind - you still need to pair with and use the Tuiss Smartview app to set these values for older blind models.

 About